Shingyx/Bixlight/README.md

 [![Build Status](https://travis-ci.org/Shingyx/Bixlight.svg?branch=master)](https://travis-ci.org/Shingyx/Bixlight)

+**Note:** After the AQG5 update in late July, Bixlight no longer works as Samsung have stopped window state changes for Bixby from being sent to Accessibility Services.
+I don't plan to fix this in the near future unless I find an approach that does not involve polling.

 This application allows you to remap the Bixby button on the Galaxy S8/S8+ to toggle the torch.

 Download the APK from the releases tab (link for the lazy: https://github.com/Shingyx/Bixlight/releases)